joejcollins/joejcollins.github.io/_posts/2019-08-10-validating-email-addresses.md

 There might be some utility in rapidly rejecting obviously incorrect email addresses without sending an email confirmation to a clearly bogus address.
-So I'd go with the regex from &lt;https: emailregex.com=""&gt;
+So I'd go with the regex from <https://emailregex.com/>
-with some additions.&lt;/https:&gt;
+with some additions.

 ```python
 # -*- coding: utf-8 -*-